Multiplicity of non-acyclic ${\rm SL}_2$-representations and L-functions of the odd-twisted Whitehead links: Preliminaries

-To see this, first consider the complex $C_*(N, \rho)$, where $N$ is Seifert fibered.
-A classical computation of twisted homology (see \cite{kitano1994} for instance) shows that $C_*(N, \rho)$ is acyclic if and only if the image of the fiber is non-trivial.
-Since $\rho$ factors through $\pi_1(N)$ but is not the identity on $\gamma$, applying \cref{lem:MV} we deduce that $\rho$ is non-acyclic.
+\begin{proposition} Let $N$ be a Seifert fibered 3-manifold and $\rho:\pi_1(N)\to {\rm SL}_2\C$ an irreducible representation.
+Then the twisted complex $C_*(N, \rho)$ is acyclic if and only if the image of the generic fiber is non-trivial. \end{proposition}

+\begin{proof} Kitano \cite[Main Theorem]{Kitano1994TJM} asserts the claim for compact Seifert fibered spaces without boundaries.
+The core of the proof is to describe $N$ as the union of tubular neighborhoods of singular fibers and a trivial bundle $N_0=\Sigma\times S^1$, $\Sigma$ being a surface, consider the Mayer--Vietoris long exact sequence, and deduced that $C_*(N, \rho)$ being acyclic is equivalent to $H_1(N_0,\rho)=0$ and to ${\rm det}(I-\rho(h))\neq 0$ for a generic fiber $h$.
+Now it is clear that the same proof works verbatim in the case with a boundary. \end{proof}